Frederick Rennell Thackeray: Military career

 Major Thackeray sailed in July 1812 with the Anglo-Sicilian army under Lieutenant-General Frederick Maitland and landed at Alicante in August.
 He took part in the operations of this army, which, after Maitland's resignation in October, was successively commanded by Generals Mackenzie, William Henry Clinton, Colin Campbell, and Sir John Murray, who arrived in February 1813.
 In 1813 Thackeray marched with them from Alicante to attack General Suchet, and was at the capture of Alcoy.
 He also took part in the Battle of Castalla when Suchet was defeated.
 In May 1813 he embarked with the army, fourteen thousand strong, with a powerful siege train and ample engineer stores, for Tarragona, where they disembarked in June.
 Thackeray directed the siege operations, and by 8 June a practicable breach was made in Fort Royal, an outwork over four hundred yards in advance of the place.

 Thackeray was promoted to be lieutenant-colonel in the Royal Engineers in July 1813.
 He had moved, at the end of June, with Lord William Bentinck's army to Alicante, and was at the occupation of Valencia on 9 July, and at the Siege of Tarragona on 30 July.
 He took part in the other operations of the army under Bentinck and his successor, Sir William Clinton.
 During October and November Thackeray was employed in rendering Tarragona once more defensible.
 In April 1814, by Wellington's orders, Clinton's army was broken up, and Thackeray returned to England in ill-health.

 At the beginning of 1815 he was appointed commanding Royal Engineer at Plymouth, transferred to Gravesend in 1817, and thence to Edinburgh in 1824 as commanding Royal Engineer of North Britain.
 He was promoted to be colonel in the Royal Engineers on 2 June 1825 and made a Companion of the Bath on 26 September 1831.

 In 1833 he was appointed commanding Royal Engineer in Ireland and promoted to be major-general on 10 January 1837 when he retired.
 He was made a colonel-commandant of the Corps of Royal Engineers on 29 April 1846, was promoted lieutenant-general later that year, and made full General on 20 June 1854.

+Personal life

+Thackeray and his wife, Lady Elizabeth Margaret Carnegie, third daughter of William, 7th Earl of Northesk, were wed on 24 November 1825.
+In 1843, the couple bought The Cedars Estate in Windlesham.
+He had three sons and five daughters.

 Death

 He died at his home in Windlesham, Bagshot, Surrey, on 19 September 1860, and was buried at York Town, Farnborough.
-He had married Lady Elizabeth Margaret Carnegie, third daughter of William, 7th Earl of Northesk.
-Lady Elizabeth, three sons, and five daughters survived him.
-His daughter Mary Elizabeth married the lawyer and historian John William Willis-Bund.